joangerard/minkownski-sum/README.md

 It uses the divide and conquer technique to split the problem into subproblems:
-Minkowski Sums for simple polygons, Union of polygons, construction of the Visibility Graph and a sample application that resumes all this concepts.
+Minkowski Sums for simple polygons, Union of polygons, construction of the Visibility Graph and a sample application that resumes all these concepts.

 This project was developed using plain javascript together with the PIXI.js library to design the interaction samples.

 This application was deployed [here](https://minkowski-sum.herokuapp.com/minkownski-sum.html).

-To run this application locally install type:
+To run this application locally type:

 ```
 npm install